Collaborative Care: Pharmacy & Nursing

 With that in mind, Corum Health Services was given an opportunity to host some nursing students in a BSN program to give them a picture of what long-term care pharmacy is; show them how we work closely with the nurses; and walk them through our various processes.
 Some of these tasks included: filling of medications into bubble-cards, prescription order entry, IV preparation, toting medications into delivery bins, controlled substance discussion, pharmacist initial/final medication review, medication regimen review, and providing COVID-19 vaccines to residents and staff at the nursing homes.
 Two of the students also got to see an in-service at one of the homes for the nursing staff, presented by our Director of Clinical Services (in-services and education are regularly provided by Corum).
 They were also given a patient case to evaluate and discuss with pharmacists, which focused on transition of care concerns and common errors seen during transfer from either home or hospital into the long-term care setting.

 We truly enjoyed the opportunity to spend time with our health care partners.
-We learned a lot about their BSN program and how challenging it was, and in turn were able to show them the close collaboration we share with their profession on a daily basis.
+We learned a lot about their BSN program and how challenging it was, and in turn were able to show them the close collaborative care we share with their profession on a daily basis.
 At Corum we think it is essential to always host students, whether they are shadowing to learn more about pharmacy in general; spending 5 weeks with us as part of their professional clinical rotation year in pharmacy school; completing a 5 visit rotation focused specifically on transitions of care; or in this case, nursing students gaining a better understanding of long-term care pharmacy and the importance of working as a healthcare team.

 For the past six weeks, a group of student nurses from the accelerated program at Goldfarb School of Nursing at Barnes Jewish College participated in clinical rotations with Delmar Gardens.
 For one of the rotations, students visited Corum Pharmacy in order to learn more about the services they provide as a “closed-door” pharmacy to fulfill the needs of the Delmar Gardens residents.
 This was a valuable experience as it gave us a greater insight into the day-to-day operations and challenges of the pharmacy, which fostered a more thorough understanding of the interdisciplinary care of a long-term resident.
 As student nurses, the bulk of our education has been focused on learning the role of a nurse.
 However, anyone who works in healthcare knows that patient care is a team effort, and each specialty is optimized by the cooperation of another.
 This experience provided a hands-on learning opportunity to see patient care through the lens of a pharmacist.